davidtimovski/panoramic/README.md

 A productivity app that revolves around a high-level view of notes, links, and checklists.

+Revolves around two concepts:

-Organized as a grid system, it allows you to add widgets in a layout that you prefer.
+1. [Widgets](#widgets) - different types of functionalities organized as a grid system, in a layout that you prefer
+2. [Link drawers](#link-drawers) - collections of links that are less frequently accessed, tucked away in a menu

 ![Preview (Dark)](design/preview-dark.webp)